The EyesLibrary configuration file

 web – Web settings

 The shared settings provide defaults for all run types.
-The other sections are for specific types of runs and define their configuration values.
+The other sections are for specific types of run and define their own configuration values.
 By default, they inherit the shared settings, but they can override any configuration if necessary.

-The following fields can appear top-level of applitools.yaml config.
-Unless noted otherwise, you may also set these values under the other top-level fields ( web, mobile_native and selenium_ufg) to define the value when working in that specific mode:
+The following fields can appear top-level of applitools.yaml conf.
+Unless noted otherwise, you may also set these values under the other top-level fields (web, mobile_native and selenium_ufg) to define the value when working in that specific mode:

 Use this example to define the URL of your Eyes server.
 If you have an on-prem server or private cloud, you must specify this.
 If you use the public Eyes server (https://eyesapi.applitools.com), then setting this key is optional since this is the default value.
 If you set the environment variable APPLITOOLS_SERVER_URL to the server URL, then Eyes uses that value as the default.

 You must set this value to your Eyes API key.
 See How to obtain your API key for details.

 app_name: my app name